 If you want to work in a pharmacy in the United States, you also need a diploma equivalence.
 If you are a lawyer, you will need to apply for a license to practice with the State Bar (US).
 If you want to become a real estate agent, you also need a license in the state in which you want to practice.

-So if you are in one of those following cases above, you must start searching your diploma equivalence before looking for a sponsoring employer.
+So, if you fall in one of the cases above, you must start searching for your diploma equivalence before looking for a sponsoring employer.

 In our situation, we did not need equivalence, and that is also the case for marketing, communication, sales, IT, HR, finance, hotel/catering, etc.